mmistakes/minimal-mistakes/_posts/career/interview-prep/2021-01-6-what-is-interview-prep-and-why-you-need-it.md

         2. But oh, first I would put them in the laundry bag.

-        3. Then I would start the dryer.
+        3. Then I would start the washer.

         4. I forgot I would also need to detergent in my clothes before I start the machine.